If You Can’t Beat ‘Em, Join ‘Em

 Independent grocery stores have always faced stiff competition from other retailers, especially big chains and discount warehouses.
 Now they’re competing with online meal kit services, which have exploded within the food industry over the past few years.
 With a store full of fresh ingredients, including a wide range of pre-measured, pre-cut and pre-washed items, independent grocers are positioned to grab a share of the growing meal kit segment.

-25% of Americans say they would consider trying a meal kit in the next six months (more than 30 million households), according the Nielson Fresh.
+25% of Americans say they would consider trying a meal kit in the next six months (more than 30 million households), according Nielson Fresh.

 Changing the Game